AppHatchery/HerHeart/README.md

 ## Push a new code version to hosting
 1. Install firebase tools using the instructions here: https://firebase.google.com/docs/cli `npm install -g firebase-tools`

+## Using a preview site
+Preview sites can be created using `firebase hosting:channel:deploy dev` where dev is any preview channel name you want

 # Getting Started with Create React App